 Dove hunting is a popular past time in Texas, and one of the most affordable hunts you can find.
 There are all sorts of place to go dove hunting on public land in Texas.
 We plan to make our first trip Balcones Canyonlands National Wildlife Refuge in early September.

 Wild hogs are an invasive species in the United States, and a growing problems to farmers and ranchers in Texas.
 So there is no season for them and you can shoot them 365 days a year.
 So where are the best places to shoot them on public land?

 While this is article about hunting public land in Texas, that isn’t always an easy option.
 For those willing to spend some money and be a little less sporty about it, here is a quick overview of your options.

 Texas is home to a wide selection of private hunting ranches.
 They can range from some dude’s 10 acre back yard to luxurious 10,000+ acre super ranches.
 The price tags accordingly range from about $200 to $10,000+ with a decent hunt probably going in the $500 – $1000 range.
 What you want to hunt makes a big difference in the price tag.
 Many of the private ranches raise non-native species like elk, axis deer, mountain goats, and a wide range of other popular species one might find in other parts of the world.
-An elk go for a pretty penny.
+An elk will cost you a pretty penny.
 A doe axis deer can be harvested for as little as a few hundred bucks.
-Many of these non-natives like the axis deer imported in from Africa also have no hunting season, so like the hogs, you can shoot one 365 days a year.
+Many of these non-natives, like the axis deer imported from Africa, do not have a hunting season.
+So like the hogs, you can shoot an Axis deer 365 days a year.
 Hogs are your easiest and cheapest option.
-You can find hunts advertised on Craigslist for around $100-$200.
+You can sometimes find hunts advertised on Craigslist starting at $200.